Catfishing: Practice and sociology

 Catfishing is often employed on dating websites, social media, and email by perpetrators to disassociate from their real-life identities and shield themselves from moral obligations or responsibilities.
 Motivations for catfishing are typically malevolent and may include sexual, financial, or social gain.
 The practice is often attributed to the online disinhibition effect.
 Typically, the catfish uses someone else's photos and personal details to make themselves appear genuine, while the individual whose identity is being exploited is unaware that their information is being used.

 In certain cases, catfishing is used as a means for individuals to explore and express their gender and sexual identity, particularly in online environments conducive to anonymity.
 Commonly, perpetrators will portray themselves as the opposite gender on social media and dating apps to interact with unsuspecting individuals.

 Perpetrators of catfishing are often seeking financial gain.
 In 2015, three girls managed to steal $3,300 from the Islamic State after being approached by a recruitment officer to join the terrorist organization.
 After receiving money for supposed travel to Syria, the girls deleted their account and kept the money for personal travel.

 Catfishing has also been used as a tactic to stop criminal activity.
 In 2004, Dateline NBC produced the segment To Catch a Predator, documenting undercover officers using fake online profiles to lure potential sexual predators into spaces where meetings with supposed minors had been arranged.

-Catfishing can also be used as a tactic to cyberbully or attack individuals online while working under a false identity, making the harassment difficult to trace.
+Catfishing can also be used as a tactic to cyberbully, troll, or attack individuals online while working under a false identity, making the harassment difficult to trace.